-The AER may dismiss a request for regulatory appeal if it considers the request to be frivolous, vexatious, or without merit.
+Section 39 (4)(a) of REDA provides that the AER may also dismiss a request for regulatory appeal if it considers the request to be frivolous, vexatious, or without merit.

 There is no definition of 'vexatious' in REDA or the AER's Rules of Practice.
 The AER is guided by section 23(2) of the Judicature Act of Alberta, which sets out a list of criteria for what constitutes a vexatious judicial proceeding, including: